11 Common Ship Types and Their Unique Purposes

 Passenger ships, as the name implies, are primarily employed to transport passengers in transit.
 However, they are mainly divided into the following categories.

 Ferries and Cruise Liners.
-Ferries are vessels that transport passengers (and sometimes cars) over short distances.
+Ferries transport passengers (and sometimes cars) over short distances.

-Cruise ships mainly utilized for leisure purposes are similar to elegant floating hotels with cutting-edge amenities.
+Cruise ships mainly utilized for leisure are similar to elegant floating hotels with cutting-edge amenities.

 by greatshippics is licensed under CC BY-NC-ND 2.0